neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 Flutter passes [`BoxConstraints`](https://api.flutter.dev/flutter/rendering/BoxConstraints-class.html)
 to your widget during its layout phase.
-Based on these, your widget computes its layout and determines its own size.
+Based on these constraints, your widget computes its layout and determines its own size.
 Learn more about how Flutter's layout system works in their ["Understanding constraints"](https://docs.flutter.dev/ui/layout/constraints) documentation.